New COVID-19 variant with high spike mutations confirmed in South Africa | Health

 ''Bottom line is B.1.1.529 may already be quite widespread in SA [South Africa],” Dr Peacock tweeted on Thursday.

-The National Institute for Communicable Diseases (NICD), the national public health institute of South Africa, confirmed that B.1.1.529 has been detected in South Africa and 22 positive cases of variant B.1.1.529 recorded following genomic sequencing collaborations.

-''It is not surprising that a new variant has been detected in South Africa,'' said Professor Adrian Puren, NICD Acting Executive Director.
+NICD Acting Executive Director Professor Adrian Puren said that it was not surprising that a new variant has been detected in South Africa.

 ''Although the data are limited, our experts are working overtime with all the established surveillance systems to understand the new variant and what the potential implications could be.
 Developments are occurring at a rapid pace and the public has our assurance that we will keep them up to date,” he said.